ameentalahmeh/inventory-manager/README.md

 # How to run project
  - Open your terminal.
- - Clone the project repo via command `git clone https://github.com/ameentalahmeh/erpmax-test.git`, then `cd erpmax-test`.
+ - Clone the project repo via `git clone https://github.com/ameentalahmeh/erpmax-test.git` command, then `cd erpmax-test`.
  - Create your MySQL database.
-    - Note: You can used the pushed `products_store_db.sql` file to design your database tables.
+    - Note: You can use the pushed `products_store_db.sql` file to prepare your database tables.
  - Configure your database to connect with the Flask API through editing `yaml.db` file, and update enviroment variables with your database details.
  - Running the project:
-    1. Go to `client` folder via command `cd client`
+    1. Go to `client` folder using `cd client` command.
-    2. Install all used node modules via command `npm install`.
+    2. Install all used node modules via `npm install` command.
-    3. Run project via `npm run dev`.
+    3. Run the project using `npm run dev`.
-  - Website running, Enjoy :)
+  - Website is running, Enjoy :)

 # Screenshots
  ## Home view